2021 Boston Red Sox season: Game 1

 For the ALCS roster, manager Alex Cora made two changes to Red Sox' bullpen; Darwinzon Hernández and Hirokazu Sawamura were added, while Matt Barnes and Austin Davis were removed.

 Houston took a 1–0 lead in the series via a 5–4 win in Game 1.
 The Red Sox loaded the bases with two outs in the top of the first, but were unable to score.
-The Astros scored a run in the bottom of the first; José Altuve, who had drawn a leadoff walk, scored on a sacrifice fly by Yordan Álvarez.
+The Astros scored a run in the bottom of the first; Jose Altuve, who had drawn a leadoff walk, scored on a sacrifice fly by Yordan Alvarez.
 In the bottom of the second, Houston loaded the bases with one out but did not score.
 A leadoff home run by Kiké Hernández in the top of the third tied the game.
 A one-out walk by Xander Bogaerts, followed by a single and an error, gave Boston a 2–1 lead, and Hunter Renfroe then doubled to make it a 3–1 game.
 With two out in the top of the third, Yimi García relieved Houston starter Framber Valdez.
 Boston starter Chris Sale left with two on and two out in the bottom of the third, relieved by Adam Ottavino.
 A two-run homer by Altuve off of Tanner Houck with two out in the bottom of the sixth tied the game, 3–3.
 Carlos Correa put Houston ahead, 4–3, with a solo home run in the bottom of the seventh off of Hansel Robles.
 After the Astros loaded the bases with none out in the bottom of the eighth off of Sawamura, an Altuve sacrifice fly gave Houston a 5–3 lead.
 Boston got a run back to start the ninth, as Hernández homered off of Houston closer Ryan Pressly.
 Pressly then retired the next three batters, giving Houston the win.
 The teams combined to use 16 total pitchers in the game, eight each.